 ACCOMMODATION & FACILITIES AT SINGITA SASAKWA LODGE:

-Guest accommodation consists of ten cottages, and the new one-bedroom Hillside Suite, which becomes available from 1st June 2019.
+Guest accommodation consists of ten cottages, and the one-bedroom Hillside Suite.
 Of the cottages, six have one bedroom, two have two bedrooms, one has three bedrooms, and the remaining one has four.
 All cottages are English colonial in style, and spaced well apart to ensure ample privacy.
 The front door opens into a spacious lounge area featuring plush sofas and leather armchairs around a coffee table.
 There’s a cosy fireplace too, as well as an antique writing desk, television, mini-bar, tea-and-coffee station, telephone, and access to Wi-Fi.
 Each master bedroom is similarly decorated, with highlights including a four-poster double bed, comfy armchair adjacent to another fireplace, and further writing desk, all under a twinkling chandelier!
 Any additional bedrooms are slightly smaller but equally well appointed.
 Every cottage also has a dressing room, complete with a safe and lots of storage space.
 The washroom has flush toilet, twin washbasins, walk-in shower, and freestanding claw-footed bathtub with shower attachment.
 The shower and bathtub are positioned to provide amazing views of Grumeti!
 Returning to the lounge, you’ll find French windows, which lead out onto a private veranda.
 This is set with lounge and dining furniture, and it’s the location for your fabulous plunge pool!